Israel's Lapid enlists Gantz, moves closer to unseating Netanyahu

 The United Arab List was also negotiating to join the coalition.
 If it does, it would be the first time in Israel's history that an independent Arab party becomes a member of the government.

-Netanyahu, in power for the past 12 years, has sought to discredit Bennett and two other rightists negotiating with Lapid, saying they were endangering Israel's security.

-Keeping the door open to them, Israel's longest-serving leader has said he is still capable of forming the next government.
+A source involved in the Lapid-led talks said the proposed new government would try to retain consensus by avoiding hot-button ideological issues such as whether to annex or cede occupied West Bank territory that Palestinians want for a state.

-If Lapid misses Wednesday's deadline - marking the end of a 28-day presidential mandate to put together a coalition - parliament will have three weeks in which to agree on a new candidate.
+If Lapid misses Wednesday's deadline - marking the end of a 28-day presidential mandate to put together a coalition - parliament will have three weeks to agree on a new candidate.

-If that fails, Israel will hold another election, its fifth in some two years.
+Should that fail, Israel will hold another election, its fifth in some two years.

 (Editing by Jeffrey Heller and Andrew Cawthorne)